TBD54566975/tbd-project-template/GOVERNANCE.md

 Anyone may be a contributor to TBD projects.
 Contribution may take the form of:

-* Asking and answering questions on the development forums
+* Asking and answering questions on the Discord or GitHub Issues
 * Filing an issue
 * Offering a feature or bug fix via a Pull Request
 * Suggesting documentation improvements